See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Conclusion

 \section{Conclusion}

-In this paper, we construct a state control benchmark with binary toggle instructions derived from public datasets to evaluate the performance of existing multimodal agents in toggle execution tasks.
-Results highlight that most existing agents struggle to precisely execute toggle control instructions, revealing a key bottleneck for effective GUI interaction.
-To address this challenge, we propose StaR, a training method designed to teach multimodal agents to simulate the human reasoning process.
+In this paper, we construct a state control benchmark with binary toggle instructions to systematically evaluate existing multimodal agents in toggle execution tasks.
+Results reveal that most existing agents struggle to precisely execute toggle control instructions, highlighting a key bottleneck for reliable GUI interaction.
+To address this challenge, we propose StaR, a multimodal reasoning method designed to teach multimodal agents to simulate the human reasoning process.
 Specifically, StaR refines the reasoning chains of agents, enabling agents to explicitly perceive the current toggle state from the screenshot, analyze the desired toggle state from the user instruction, and decide whether to perform the toggle action based on the comparison.
 Experimental results demonstrate that StaR significantly enhances agent performance on the state control benchmark, achieving improvements exceeding 30\%.
 Furthermore, evaluations on public agentic benchmarks demonstrate the generalizability of StaR to general agentic tasks.
 Additionally, tests on dynamic environments highlight the applicability of StaR in real-world toggle control scenarios.